 If you are visiting a historical building or staying in a 100 year old inn, then you may have an irori in a common room or kitchen to enjoy.
 Irori is a large hearth or fire pit not only used for heating, but also for cooking as well.
 Similar fire pits like the irori are also found in places where sado, or tea ceremonies, are taught and take place, although on a much smaller scale than those formerly used for heating and cooking.

-Washitsu traditionally have a space called the tokonoma, which is a raised alcove across from the entrance to the room where certain items are displayed based on the season.
-This area is meant to be the focal point of the room, which is why the other walls must be left plain.
+Washitsu traditionally have a space called the tokonoma, which is a raised alcove across from the entrance to the room.
+This is where certain items are displayed based on the season.
+The tokonoma is meant to be the focal point of the room, which is why the other walls are left plain.

 The items typically on display in the tokonoma are hanging scrolls featuring seasonal poems or contemplative words written in beautiful Japanese calligraphy, seasonal ikebana floral arrangements, and sometimes even Buddhist statues, or naturally formed decorative stones.
-In some more modern washitsu, you may even find copies of famous ukiyo-e or Japanese paintings, daruma figures, or even a manekineko or two.
+In some more modern washitsu, you may even find copies of famous ukiyo-e or Japanese paintings, daruma figures, or even a maneki neko figurine or two.

-If you aren't used to sitting on something without a back though, zabuton can be somewhat hard on your back, so some accommodations have legless chairs - essentially large zabuton with an attached chair back to them.
+If you aren't used to sitting on something without a back though, zabuton can be somewhat tiring.
+Some accommodations have legless chairs - essentially large zabuton with an attached chair back.
 Be careful though, if you try to lean back on one of these, you might find yourself lying down suddenly!